10 Reasons to Go Vegetarian

-The UN’s International Panel on Climate Change is finally telling us what we should have known a long time ago: beef production is one of our biggest contributors to global warming.
-If we want to save humanity and reduce our ecological footprint, it’s time we started eating meatless meals more often.
+The UN’s International Panel on Climate Change is finally telling us what we should have known a long time ago: beef production is one of our most significant contributors to global warming.
+If we want to save humanity and reduce our ecological footprint, we should eat meatless meals more often.
 And not just every once in a while—we need it to be a regular part of our diets.

 10) Everyone else is doing it